Anbeeld/ARoAI/docs/analysis.md

 AI-vs-AI wars where both sides have 0 war support can persist indefinitely, tying up armies and ruining economies.

 ### Solution:
 Every 30 days, the system checks all ongoing wars.
-For each war where both warleaders are AI with 0 war support:
+For each war where both warleaders are AI with war support of 0 or -10 (the -10 accounts for the game's surrender signaling mechanic where war support can dip below 0):
 - A **stalemate counter** advances through 24 levels (one level per 30-day check = ~2 years)
 - At level 24, the war is forcefully resolved:
   - **Secessionist wars:** Secessionists win (annexation)